orange-lang/orange-docs/core/extensions.md

 # Extensions

 Any existing type can have more methods defined on it, or implement an existing interface.
 This includes implementing methods on tuples, enums, strict aliases, classes, and arrays.
+You can even add new constructors!

 Let's define a sum method on an array of `int`: